mendix/docs/content/refguide/migration-dom-issues.md

 ### 10.2 Calendar

-Because the calendar pop-up is no longer implemented using the Dojo framework, several changes were made to its internal structure:
+Because the calendar pop-up is no longer implemented using the Dojo framework, several changes were made to the calendar pop-up's internal structure:

 * All classes starting with `dijit` have been removed
 * The outermost `<div>` element now has the class `mx-calendar`
 * The `<td>` elements, which represent the days in the calendar view, get the following classes:
-	* `mx-calendar-day-month-current`, `mx-calendar-day-month-previous` or `mx-calendar-day-month-next` (depending on whether the day falls in the current, previous or next month)
+	* `mx-calendar-day-month-current`, `mx-calendar-day-month-previous` or `mx-calendar-day-month-next`: depending on whether the day falls in the current, previous, or next month
-	* `mx-calendar-day-selected` if the day is currently selected in the date picker for which the calendar was opened
+	* `mx-calendar-day-selected`: if the day is currently selected in the date picker for which the calendar was opened
-	* `mx-calendar-day-active` if the day currently has the focus
+	* `mx-calendar-day-active`:  if the day currently has the focus
-* The `<span>` elements inside `<td>` and `<th>` elements have been removed
+* The `<span>` elements inside the `<td>` and `<th>` elements have been removed

 The month header now has the following structure: